myuser1-23/agile-final-project/README.md

 # Agile Final Project
 This repository contains the final project for the Agile course.
-THe project simulates a sprint using GitHub issues and a Kanban board for an e-commerce product catalog backend.
+The project simulates a sprint using GitHub issues and a Kanban board for an e-commerce product catalog backend.